23 Eco Friendly Bathroom Products For a Zero Waste Morning Routine

 I may receive commissions from purchases made through links in this article including Amazon Affiliates.
 Full Disclosure

-You may be wondering – what is zero waste anyway?
+You may be wondering – what does a zero-waste lifestyle mean anyway?

 As I’ve mentioned in other articles about reducing waste, zero waste is more of an aspirational goal than an actual fact.
 Zero waste is a shift in mindset that helps us evaluate what we buy and bring into our homes in terms of its effect on the planet.
 The end result is a lot less trash and that’s a good thing no matter how imperfect you are in meeting your zero waste goals!

 So….getting back to the bathroom and all that waste.
-Let’s explore some of the zero waste swaps we can make to make our bathrooms more eco-friendly.
+Let’s explore some of the zero waste swaps you can make to make your bathrooms more eco-friendly.

-You’ll be surprised at how easy it is to make the switch to low or zero waste bathroom essentials – from personal care and showering, to cosmetics and women’s monthly needs.
+You’ll be surprised at how easy it is to make the switch to sustainable bathroom products – from personal care and showering, to cosmetics and women’s monthly needs.
 Some minor product swaps and a change in habit is all it takes for you to become a zero waste bathroom rockstar!

 zero waste bathroom essentials - personal care

-Your daily personal care routine can be more eco-friendly by switching from disposable to reusable, and from plastic to more sustainable materials.
+Your daily personal care routine can be more eco-friendly by switching from disposable to reusable, and from single-use plastics to more sustainable materials.

-Toothbrush – Instead of a plastic toothbrush, switch to a biodegradable bamboo toothbrush.
+Toothbrush – Instead of plastic toothbrushes, switch to biodegradable bamboo toothbrushes.
 You can even send them to the city compost if you cut off the head first – the bristles are not compostable.

 Toothpaste – Instead of a non-recyclable tube of toothpaste, switch to a toothpaste powder in a reusable tin, toothpaste tablets or homemade toothpaste in a reusable jar.

-Dental Floss – Instead of traditional floss in a plastic box, switch to Dental Lace, a biodegradable dental floss in a refillable glass container.
+Dental Floss – Instead of traditional floss in a plastic box, switch to Dental Lace, a biodegradable dental floss in a refillable, reusable container.

-Cotton Swabs – Instead of one-time use cotton swabs, switch to Last Swab, a reusable alternative made from durable but safe plastic that is washable.
+Cotton Swabs – Instead of single-use cotton swabs, switch to Last Swab, a reusable alternative made from durable but safe plastic that is washable.
 Available in basic, beauty and baby versions, and comes with a reusable carrying case.
-(Get 10% off with coupon code earth10 at checkout.)

-Razors – Instead of disposable razors, switch to a reusable razor and just switch out the blades, or a try a sharpenable, straight-edge razor.
-My fav is Preserve, made from recycled plastic.
+Razors – Instead of disposable razors, switch to a reusable safety razor and just switch out the blades, or a try a straight-edge razor like the Leaf Razor.
+I also like the Preserve razor, made from recycled plastic.

-Deodorant – Instead of deodorant in the traditional non-recyclable plastic packaging , switch to a deodorant cream in a glass container, a deodorant stick in paperboard packaging or a refillable deodorant.
+Deodorant – Instead of natural deodorants in the traditional non-recyclable, plastic packaging , switch to a deodorant cream in a glass container, a plastic-free deodorant stick in paperboard packaging or a refillable deodorant.
 Better yet, make your own homemade deodorant

 Brushes – Instead of plastic brushes and combs, switch to an all-natural hairbrush made with beechwood and plant fiber bristles, and a handcrafted wooden comb.
 They are much nicer to use and easier on your hair.